 The same holds true of the engine room, with walk-around access to the MTUs.
 This was possible due to Viking dedicating tank access and a pump room beneath the sole in the hallway leading to the staterooms.

-It’s worth noting the 82 was, according to Fredericksen, three years in the making, which included tank testing performed at the well-regarded Stevens Institute of Technology in Hoboken, New Jersey.
-It’s also worth noting that within that time period, sales of yachts both smaller than and within this size range began slowing, yet Viking had orders for several 82s, bucking the trend.
+According to Fredericksen, the Viking 82 Convertible was three years in the making,.
+This included tank testing at the well-regarded Stevens Institute of Technology in Hoboken, New Jersey.
+It’s also worth noting that within that time period, sales of yachts up to this size range began slowing.
+Yet, Viking had orders for several 82s, bucking the trend.

 Leave a Reply